flyshark/jhu-cs318.github.io/project/guide.md

 ### Groups
 Lab 0 is an individual project.
 From Lab 1 and onwards, you can work in groups of 1-3 people.
 We will overlap Lab 0 with the stage of forming groups.
 So start talking with your classmates around once the course begins!
-Note that, though, larger team size doesn't always yield better performance for the projects.

 <HR SIZE="6">
 ### Getting Started